 Waterproofing may or may not be a necessary feature for you.
 This will depend on the climate.

-If you are expecting to kayak in cold weather, you need a waterproof material.
+If you’re expecting to kayak in cold weather, you need a waterproof material.
 Without it, your feet and toes will become numb [R] due to the constant exposure to cold water, preventing you from kayaking.

 Breathability allows more air to go into your kayaking shoe and is the opposite of heat retention or insulation.

 This is what you should look for in a warm-water shoe for kayaking.
-The hotter the climate, the more breathable you will want your shoes.
+The hotter the climate, the more breathable you will want your shoes to be.

-However, some shoes offer great breathability while remaining waterproof, though they are more difficult to find.
+However, some shoes offer great breathability while remaining waterproof, though they’re more difficult to find.
 For example, Gore-Tex is a membrane that allows air in but keeps water out.

 It works by letting smaller molecules of water in its gas or vapor form to exit the shoe while keeping the bigger molecules of water in its liquid form out.